 Who are we?

-Lycée Français de la Nouvelle-Orléans is the free French immersion public charter school serving all of Louisiana.
-We are a type-2 charter school and French immersion program located in New Orleans.
+Lycée Français de la Nouvelle-Orléans is a free French immersion public charter school serving all of Louisiana.
+We are a type-2 charter school located in New Orleans.
 Lycée Français follows the French national curriculum and also adheres to aspects of the Louisiana state curriculum.
-We are accredited by the French Ministry of Education for French curriculum through grade 6 and are continuously working towards accreditation for upper levels; accreditation is ongoing.
-For the 2019 – 2020 school year, Lycée Français serves Pre-K4 through 9th grade; a new grade level will be added every year up to 12th grade.
+We are accredited by the French Ministry of Education for French curriculum through grade 10.
+For the 2021 – 2022 school year, Lycée Français serves Pre-K4 through 11th grade; a new grade level will be added every year up to 12th grade.

 Lycée Français de la Nouvelle-Orléans was founded in 2011 by parents with the support of the school board, the French Consulate and the greater French community in New Orleans.
 Lycée Français de la Nouvelle-Orléans is a free public charter school financed by the state of Louisiana, managed by a board of directors and governed by a charter signed by the Louisiana Board of Elementary and Secondary Education (BESE).
 The charter reflects the first objectives that Lycée offers: to provide a French curriculum education from kindergarten through high school in a non-denominational environment where social diversity is considered essential to the student’s education.

 Lycée Français began with three pioneering classes on our first campus, located at 5401 South Claiborne Avenue.
 We expanded rapidly in 2012 with the implementation of a second campus at 5951 Patton Street.
-Each year, Lycée Français adds on a sequential grade to accommodate our growing number of students and faculty.
-We are excited for the 2019 – 2020 school year as this is our first year of high school!
+Each year, Lycée Français adds on a sequential grade to accommodate our growing number of students.
+For the 2014 – 2015 year, we added 4th grade.
+For the 2015 – 2016 school year, we added 5th grade and so on.
+We are excited about the 2021-2022 school year as this is our third year of high school!